Bescher-Kilani/Digital-Twins/README.md

    * Select a Submodel-Template from the template list.
    * Fill in the required fields in the form interface.
 2. **Publish to ModelHub**

    * Logged-in users can make their model public for others to view and save.
 3. **Search for Models**

-   * Use the search function to find models by name, description, author, tags, or published date.
+   * Use the search function to locate models by name, description, author, tags, or published date.

 ---

 ## Goal

-The goal of this project is to make Digital Twin modeling efficient, accessible, and user-friendly by:
+This project aims to make Digital Twin modeling efficient, accessible, and user-friendly by:

-* Reducing the entry barrier for small teams and companies.
+* Lowering the entry barrier for small teams and companies.
 * Providing an intuitive interface without unnecessary complexity.
-* Ensuring that current and relevant templates are always available.
+* Ensuring access to current and relevant templates at all times.